-All students enrolled in the Concert Band, Wind Ensemble, and Percussion Ensemble are automatically included in the marching band as part of a class requirement.
+All students enrolled in the Concert Band, Advanced Band, Wind Ensemble, and Percussion Ensembles are automatically included in the marching band as part of a class requirement.
 Additional students from the music department are welcome to join in the front ensemble percussion section.
 In addition, both band and non-band students are allowed to participate as part of the color guard.

 What about meals?